OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

 ---

 ### Installation
-Switch to the main directory of `contrail-ansible-deployer` and deploy Tungsten Fabric in a simple three step process as below:
+Switch to the main directory of `contrail-ansible-deployer` and deploy OpenSDN in a simple three step process as below:

     cd contrail-ansible-deployer
     ansible-playbook -e orchestrator=kubernetes -i inventory/ playbooks/configure_instances.yml
     ansible-playbook -e orchestrator=kubernetes -i inventory/ playbooks/install_k8s.yml
     ansible-playbook -e orchestrator=kubernetes -i inventory/ playbooks/install_contrail.yml

-Note: the above procedure first installs docker and Kubernetes and then deploys the TF framework.
+Note: the above procedure first installs docker and Kubernetes and then deploys the OpenSDN framework.

 ---

 ### Validation

-After the Tungsten Fabric deployment, we can run ``contrail-status`` command on the master node to check whether Tungsten Fabric Docker containers are up and running.
-A successful installation should display all Tungsten Fabric containers as `active`.
+After the OpenSDN deployment, we can run ``contrail-status`` command on the master node to check whether OpenSDN Docker containers are up and running.
+A successful installation should display all OpenSDN containers as `active`.
 Following is the expected output of `contrail-status`:

     == Contrail control ==